top of page

 The easiest and most common way to test pavement’s temperature is to place the back of your hand on the ground.
 If you can rest your hand there for at least seven seconds without it becoming unbearably hot, then it’s probably safe for your dog.

 Some dog parents might be grossed out by the idea of putting their hand on the ground.
 Yet, touching the ground for a few seconds is better than having your dog burn their paw pads.
 Just make sure to wash your hands when you get home.
+I always make sure to do this on hot days before my dog and I walk on dark-colored pavement.

 small dog walking on asphalt